Introduction

 Capped Pot

 A maximum wagering limit may be imposed in certain games, resulting in a capped pot once it is reached.
-Beyond this cap, players are unable to place further bets or raise the stakes.
+Beyond this cap, players cannot place further bets or raise the stakes.
 Any surplus chips over the threshold will be reimbursed to their rightful owners.
 Such confined pots are prevalent in limited poker variations that restrict bet sizes within each betting round beforehand.

 - A limit poker game sets the maximum bet allowable at 50 chips.